BA English Literature / Overview

 36 points overall.
 6,6,6 in Higher Level subjects

 - How to apply

 - Apply through UCAS

-- Study over 1,000 years of writing in English, engaging with literary and cultural theory, studying texts in their historical contexts and reflecting on different cultures and traditions
+- Study more than 1,000 years of writing in English, engaging with literary and cultural theory, studying texts in their historical contexts and reflecting on different cultures and traditions.